Splash Ambassadors

 Purposeful adventures

-Splash Ambassadors will want to combine adventure with purpose and social impact.
+The Splash Ambassadors programme combines adventure with purpose and social impact.

-We aim to partner with other NGOs in the community to maximise our outreach and impact.
+We partner with other NGOs in the community to maximise our outreach and impact.

-Our expeditions will support the UN’s Sustainable Development Goals.
+Our expeditions support the UN’s Sustainable Development Goals.

-• Create a ‘keyhole’ garden in a rural community in desperate need of food security at Western Province Mongu-Nalolo District.
+• Created 20 ‘keyhole’ gardens for rural families in desperate need of food security at Western Province Mongu-Nalolo District.

-• Work alongside local experts to drive forward sustainable solutions.
+• Worked alongside local experts to drive forward sustainable solutions.

-• Flight into Lusaka, overland transport, flight out of Victoria Falls.
+• Flew into Lusaka and flew out of Victoria Falls.

 Why